Mamaw’s house, Mom’s house, or my house…Biscuits and Gravy are always a favorite meal!

 - Pat and Fold: Using a floured rolling pin, roll dough into a ¾” thick rectangle (about 9”x 5”).
 Fold dough in half so short ends meet.
 Repeat rolling and folding process 4 more times.
 Roll dough to ½” thickness.
 Cut with a 2 ½” floured round cutter, reshaping scraps and flouring as needed.

-- Place dough rounds on a parchment paper-lined pan or buttered cast iron skillet.
+- Bake the Biscuits.
+Place dough rounds on a parchment paper-lined pan or buttered cast iron skillet.
 Bake at 475ºF for 15 minutes or until lightly browned.
 Brush with melted butter.

-- While the biscuits are baking, make the gravy in a medium skillet on medium-high.
+- Make the gravy.
+Heat a medium skillet on medium-high.
 Ensure there is ¼ cup grease in the pan.
-If your meat didn’t produce ¼ cup, add canola oil to that amount.
+If your meat didn’t produce ¼ cup, add canola oil, butter, or lard to that amount.
 Whisk flour into the grease and allow to cook for 2-3 minutes.

 Tips and Substitutions